Skip to content

 Tax return documents and calculator on a desk

-For the vast majority of graduates, the standard Personal Allowance is currently £12,570 (always check the official Gov.uk rates as these can change in the budget).
+For the vast majority of graduates, the standard Personal Allowance is £12,570 (always check the official Gov.uk rates as these can change in the budget).

 The UK uses a “progressive” tax system.
 This means you only pay the higher rates on the portion of your salary that falls into that specific band, not on your whole salary.
 This is a common misconception.